everettvergara/Text-Image/README.md

 Text Image is a simple C++17 class to handle console text graphics.
 Applications of which ranges from text console games and other software that requires text console animation.

-This repo also has a Text Video Animation, which is a supplementary class to Text Image if you need to perform animations and games.
+This repo also has a Text Video Animation Class, which is supplementary to Text Image if you need to quickly perform video animations and games.

 ```c++
 namespace g80 {